apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 Generate ISO
 ------------
 Generates a boot-able system image for any of the servers in the Servers table (or any server for that matter).
-Currently it only supports CentOS 6 or 7, but if you're brave and pure of heart you MIGHT be able to get it to work with other Unix-like Operating Systems.
+Currently it only supports CentOS 7, but if you're brave and pure of heart you MIGHT be able to get it to work with other Unix-like Operating Systems.
 The interface is *mostly* self-explanatory, but here is a short explanation of the fields in that form.

 Copy Server Attributes From
 	Optional.
 This option lets the user choose a server from the Traffic Ops database and will auto-fill the other fields as much as possible based on that server's properties